Skip to main content

 Cinthya Barajas

 Cinthya Barajas was born in Baja, Mexico.
-She worked as an ESL teacher at a private school for 6 years in which she taught students from 1st though 6th grade.
-While teaching, she attended the University of Baja where she obtained her degree for teaching English in elementary schools.
-She moved to Salt Lake City in February 2001 and continued her education at Salt Lake Community College for an introduction to Utah Schools.
+She worked as an ESL teacher at a private school for 6 years, in which she taught students from 1st through 6th grade.
+While teaching, she attended the University of Baja, where she obtained her degree for teaching English in elementary schools.
+She moved to Salt Lake City in February 2001 and continued her education at Salt Lake Community College for an introduction to Utah schools.
 She joined the FMSL staff in 2007 and received her Early Childhood Montessori credential through the North American Montessori Center (NAMC).
-She really enjoys being part of children’s educational development which is extremely rewarding.
+She really enjoys being part of children’s educational development, which is extremely rewarding.
 She truly believes that learning should be fun and a memorable experience, and therefore activities, songs, and manipulative materials should be used to reinforce and develop the children’s learning capabilities.
+In her spare time, she enjoys going to the movies, plays, music, and spending time with great friends.